Both vegan and ketogenic diets are known for their amazing power to heal various health problems.

-Vegan diet is a diet that excludes any type of animal products, unlike vegetarian diets that can allow consumption of eggs, dairy, seafood or fish.
+A vegan diet is a diet that excludes any type of animal product, unlike vegetarian diets that can allow the consumption of eggs, dairy, seafood, or fish.

 A vegan diet is beneficial for managing heart disease risks as well as type 2 diabetes, high blood pressure, and lower cancer risk according to certain studies.

-However, as pointed out in the article by Vegan Liftz, vegan diet on a long term can cause certain deficiencies, especially B12 vitamin deficiency, and need to include mindful supplementation with vitamins and mineral, best under doctor’s supervision.
+However, as pointed out in the article by Vegan Liftz, a vegan diet in the long term can cause certain deficiencies, especially B12 vitamin deficiency, and need to include mindful supplementation with vitamins and minerals, best under a doctor’s supervision.

 Mistake many vegans do

-First one is for health benefits and the second and more spread one is because of ethical or ecological issues.
-The biggest mistake for a newbie vegan, who was raised on standard American diet, is to stop eating any animal products without changing other dietary habits.
+The first one is for health benefits and the second and more spread one is because of ethical or ecological issues.
+The biggest mistake for a newbie vegan, who was raised on a standard American diet, is to stop eating any animal products without changing other dietary habits.

 Any healthy diet should be based on whole and minimally processed foods.
 Thus, vegans who reject animal products but embrace highly processed meat substitutes, sugary and starchy foods (potatoes, bread, or pasta, not talking about sweets), hydrogenated oils (butter substitute spreads), and other vegan-friendly junk food, really make a step in the wrong direction.

 How the ketogenic approach can improve the vegan diet

-Classical vegan diet is really heavy on carbohydrates.
-Dependence from pasta, bread and starchy vegetables can have many negative health effects.
-Such as blood sugar spikes and drops, increased bad cholesterol (LDL), hormone Leptin imbalance, increased sense of hunger.
+A classical vegan diet is really heavy on carbohydrates.
+Dependence on pasta, bread, and starchy vegetables can have many negative health effects.
+Such as blood sugar spikes and drops, increased bad cholesterol (LDL), hormone Leptin imbalance, and an increased sense of hunger.

-By incorporating ketogenic approach to your vegan diet you will resolve easy-digestible carbohydrates over-consumption typical for vegan diet, while keeping all other benefits of meatless diet.
+By incorporating a ketogenic approach to your vegan diet you will resolve easy-digestible carbohydrates over-consumption typical for a vegan diet while keeping all other benefits of a meatless diet.